 Goldens are susceptible to hot spots which can be caused by moisture trapped in their coats.

 In addition to hot spots, Golden Retrievers have several other common health issues, which we’ll cover in the next section.

 Common Golden Retriever Health Issues

-Unfortunately, that has decreased golden retrievers’ expected lifespan and caused a number of health issues to commonly appear in golden retrievers.
+Unfortunately, that has decreased Golden Retrievers’ expected lifespan and caused a number of health issues to commonly appear in them.

 - Hip and elbow dysplasia

 Here’s how you can help prevent these from happening to your Golden:

 - Give them regular exercise and keep them at a healthy weight

 - Have a good relationship with your veterinarian

 What You Should Feed Your Adult Golden Retriever